 This will generate 3 files: tiles.bin, palette.bin and map.bin.
-Alternatively, if you named your image test.png, you can simply move the superfamiconv.bat file in the utility folder and execute it to do the conversion.
 You can now skip next section and continue after.

 Using snesgfx262

 You can also use this GUI utility to generate the files needed.
 Here are the suggested settings: